eoryl/DiscordAudioStream/README.md

 # Setup
 * Get latest DiscordAudioStream version here https://github.com/eoryl/DiscordAudioStream/releases
 * Install a virtual audio cable virtual audio card driver.
 I tested with this one https://www.vb-audio.com/Cable/
-* Optionally set the virtual audio card is set to 48khz 16bit stereo in Settings > Sounds > Sound Control Pannel > Recording > Cable output > Properties > Advanced
+* Optionally use 48khz audio in your playiut app and set the virtual audio card is set to 48khz 16bit stereo as well in Settings > Sounds > Sound Control Pannel > Recording > Cable output > Properties > Advanced.
+This is to avoid unecessary resampling and dithering along the chain.
 * The audio is played by the selected audio applications through the virtual audio cable.
 Route either in the app itself or using Windows 10 routing interface in Settings > Sounds >  Advanced Sound Options > App volume and device preferences
 * Get a discord bot token at https://discordapp.com/developers/applications
 * Run DiscordAudioStream in File > Settings enter your bot token and exit